 Patients are faced with the critical and difficult decision of choosing the right hospital for their medical needs, a choice that was often solely determined by word of mouth or the recommendation of a single physician (e.g. their general practitioner) in the past.
 Structural characteristics of a hospital such as its number of beds or its number of medical staff are unreliable indicators for quality of care and therefore not suited as a basis for decision making.
 In the last decade, the number of web-based portals, websites and databases that aim to help with this decision by providing data about hospitals have increased, ranging from relatively short and superficial news articles to specific databases with multiple quality indicators per hospital within a specific country.
 However, none of the available resources to date have attempted a methodologically sound international ranking of hospitals based on a comprehensive score that gives an indication of where each hospital stands relative to its peers.
-Most available resources do not even feature a full overview of the major hospitals in one country, instead focusing on certain special-ties or diseases, much less a ranking of these hospitals.
+Most available resources do not even feature a full overview of the major hospitals in one country, instead focusing on certain specialties or diseases, much less a ranking of these hospitals.

-The World's Best Hospitals 2023 ranking is a project which aims to close this gap by ranking the best hospitals across the world.
+The World's Best Hospitals 2024 ranking is a project which aims to close this gap by ranking the best hospitals across the world.
 Its vision is to establish the ranking as the best and most comprehensive resource for global top lists in the hospital sector.
-A total of 28 countries are featured in the 2023 edition: USA, Germany, Japan, South Korea, France, Italy, United Kingdom, Spain, Brazil, Canada, India, Australia, Mexico, The Netherlands, Austria, Thailand, Switzerland, Sweden, Belgium, Finland, Norway, Denmark, Israel, Singapore, United Arab Emirates, Colombia, Saudi Arabia, and Taiwan.
+A total of 30 countries are featured in the 2024 edition: USA, Germany, Japan, South Korea, France, Italy, United Kingdom, Spain, Brazil, Canada, India, Australia, Mexico, The Netherlands, Austria, Thailand, Switzerland, Sweden, Belgium, Finland, Norway, Denmark, Israel, Singapore, United Arab Emirates, Colombia, Saudi Arabia, Taiwan, Chile and Malaysia.
 The countries were mainly selected based on standard of living and life expectancy, population size, number of hospitals and data availability.

-The current 2023 edition of the ranking is an extension and update of the annual World's Best Hospital ranking which was first published by Newsweek and Statista in March 2019 and featured the top 1,000 hospitals in 11 countries.
-In the 2023 edition, 28 countries and over 2,300 hospitals are featured in total, the most extensive and international edition to date.
+The current 2024 edition of the ranking is an extension and update of the annual World's Best Hospital ranking which was first published by Newsweek and Statista in March 2019 and featured the top 1,000 hospitals in 11 countries.
+In the 2024 edition, 30 countries and 2,400 hospitals are featured in total, the most extensive and international edition to date.
 The number of hospitals awarded in each country varies based on the number of existing hospitals, average hospital size (commonly approximated by number of inpatient beds) and data availability in the respective country.
 The length of the list varies, with 420 USA-based hospitals included, while Israel and Singapore were represented with 10 hospitals each.

 Hospitals which are not accessible to the public and / or very small were excluded from the ranking since they were very unlikely to receive enough recommendations to make the final list and are not comparable to general hospitals in the range of services provided.
 The authors of this study used the average number of beds per hospital in each country as a guideline to identify very small hospitals, resulting in varying thresholds per country.
-For example, the smallest hospital in national ranking for Italy has 196 inpatient beds, whereas the smallest hospital in the ranking for France has 114 inpatient beds.
 This approach accounts for the substantial differences in average hospital sizes across countries and ensures a base level of comparability of national hospitals.